learn-co-students/Active-Record-Association-Methods-cb-gh-000/README.md

 ## Objectives

-- Understand the common methods we have access to from our Active Record associations
+- Understand the common methods we have access to from our Active Records associations
 - Use the methods that Active Record gives you based on your associations